 N = numbers of tick, T = time exposure

 This study revealed the presence of secondary metabolite like alkaloids in all leaf extracts.
-Also it shows the presence of biologically active compounds such as tannins, phenolic compounds and glycosides in selected plants except D. stramonium.
-This phyto constituents’ of medicinal plants are considered to be the chemical components that are so potent and are reported to cause mortality and inhabition of ovipostion of adult ticks 19.
+Also, it shows the presence of biologically active compounds such as tannins, phenolic compounds, and glycosides in selected plants except for D. stramonium.
+This phyto constituents’ of medicinal plants are considered to be the chemical components that are so potent and are reported to cause mortality and inhibition of oviposition of adult ticks 19.

-The cattle tick B. decolrtus, is an economically important ecto parasite of livestock and generates major problem for livestock producers in tropical and subtropical countries.
-In order to control this ectoparasite, different types of chemicals are used widely 20.
+The cattle tick B. decolrtus is an economically important ectoparasite of livestock and generates a major problem for livestock producers in tropical and subtropical countries.
+To control this ectoparasite, different types of chemicals are used widely 20.
 However, broad spread uses of these chemicals cause serious problems like soil and water contamination, killing non-target organisms and threaten human health due to the toxic residues in milk and meat 21.
 These problems had stimulated a great deal of research to look for alternative treatment from natural products.
-For this reason, the current study evaluated activity of N. glauca, D. stramonium and A. indica medicinal plants for alternative management of cattle ticks.
-Hence, natural botanical compounds are residue less, flora and fauna friendly, biodegradable, hold a range of chemically active ingredients which can intervene in all biological processes of the ticks, thus interrupting their life cycle and are accepted as an incorporated part of ethno-veterinary practices.
+For this reason, the current study evaluated the activity of N. glauca, D. stramonium and A. indica medicinal plants for alternative management of cattle ticks.
+Hence, natural botanical compounds are residue less, flora and fauna-friendly, biodegradable, hold a range of chemically active ingredients which can intervene in all biological processes of the ticks, thus interrupting their life cycle and are accepted as an incorporated part of ethnoveterinary practices.

-In current study, D. stramonium was evaluated against B. decolrtus tick and shows inhibition of oviposition of engorged female ticks from 65.78% to 78.68%, when tested at concentrations ranging from 25 to 100 mg/ml.
-The highest inhibition of ovipostione (78.68%) was observed at the higher concentration (100 mg/ml).
-The percent of adult tick mortality caused by the crude ethanolic extract of this herb is varied from 60% to 80% when tested at concentrations ranging from 25 to 100 mg/ml at exposure time of 24 h.
-This results were slightly in agreement with the study made by Srikanta et al., (2015) 25 on ethanolic extract of D. stramonium in India, who reported 60% mortality of adult tick and 83% percentage inhibition of oviposition at 100mg/ml.
+In the current study, D. stramonium was evaluated against B. decolrtus tick and showed inhibition of oviposition of engorged female ticks from 65.78% to 78.68%, when tested at concentrations ranging from 25 to 100 mg/ml.
+The highest inhibition of oviposition (78.68%) was observed at a higher concentration (100 mg/ml).
+The percent of adult tick mortality caused by the crude ethanolic extract of this herb is varied from 60% to 80% when tested at concentrations ranging from 25 to 100 mg/ml at an exposure time of 24 h.
+These results were slightly in agreement with the study made by Srikanta et al., (2015) 25 on ethanolic extract of D. stramonium in India, who reported 60% mortality of adult tick and 83% percentage inhibition of oviposition at 100 mg/ml.

-Azadirachta indica is one of commonly grown plant in different parts of Africa and Asia.
-In previous study, it has been verified to have effect against mange and mosquito larvae 26.
+Azadirachta indica is one of the commonly grown plant in different parts of Africa and Asia.
+In the previous study, it has been verified to affect mange and mosquito larvae 26.
 The petroleum fractions of Azadirachata indica seed also evaluated in-vitro test and found effective against B. microplus tick 27.
-In the present study, the ethanolic leaf extract of A. indica were evaluated against B. decolrtus and imparted inhibition of oviposition ranging from 52.63% to 31.57% at different experimental concentrations.
+In the present study, the ethanolic leaf extract of A. indica was evaluated against B. decolrtus and imparted inhibition of oviposition ranging from 52.63% to 31.57% at different experimental concentrations.
 The percent mortality caused by the ethanolic extracts A. indica is varied from 50% to 80% at concentrations ranging from 25 to 100 mg/ml.
 The highest mortality and inhibition of oviposition was observed at 100 mg/ml.

 CONCLUSION AND RECOMMENDATIONS: The findings from this study determine that the crude ethanolic extracts of N. glauca, D. stramonium and A. indica contain secondary metabolites with in-vitro acaricidal activities against adult B. decolratous tick and showed mortality and inhibition of oviposition effect especially N. glauca and D. stramonium showed high efficacy.
 The results obtained, therefore, suggest that these extracts could have good candidates for developing potentially useful and effective acaricides for the control of ticks in livestock in the future.
 In addition, tests with animals can be performed with N. glauca and D. stramonium to evaluate the toxicity and to confirm their acaricidal activity in target species.